Pseudomodes for non-self-adjoint Dirac operators: Introduction

 The local integrability conditions imposed on the coefficients of~$V$ ensure that all the actions of~$H_{V}$ in~\eqref{Eq Def H_V} are well defined in the sense of distributions.
 By straightforward arguments, it follows that~$H_{V}$ is a closed operator.
 However, the closedness of $H_{V}$ is inessential for our construction of pseudomodes.
 In fact, many of the constructed pseudomodes belong to $C_0^\infty(\R)^2$, so the majority of our results apply also to any (possibly non-closed or trivial) extension of the sum $H_0 + V$ initially defined on $C_0^\infty(\R)^2$.

 The main purpose of this work is to build a $\lambda$-dependent family $\Psi_{\lambda}$ such that

 where~$\|\cdot\|$ is the norm associated with~\eqref{inner}.
 The principal tool for this construction is the (J)WKB analysis (also known as the Liouville--Green approximation).
 In addition to investigating the rate of the decay in~\eqref{Mo Eq Pseudo Eigen 2}, we also address the question of describing the shape of the complex region~$\Omega$ depending on~$V$.
 The method used in Section~\ref{Section complex} gives us a way to sketch the region~$\Omega$ which seems rather optimal, even for low regular potential.
-Both the rates and the domain $\Omega$ depend on the regularity of the potentials.
+It is interesting to observe that the domain $\Omega$ does not depend on the regularity of the potentials when the imaginary parts of $V_{11}$ and $V_{22}$ grow slowly at $+\infty$ such as logarithmic one (see Example \ref{Example Log}) or root-type $x^{\gamma}$ with $\gamma\in(0,1)$ (see Example \ref{Example Pol}).

 As a foretaste of our main theorems without going into technical details, we present here a very special example of~\eqref{Mo Eq Pseudo Eigen 2} for real~$\lambda$ and purely electric perturbations.
 The following theorem is a particular consequence of Theorem~\ref{Theorem 1} and Remark~\ref{Remark sign} below.
 From now on, $\mathrm{Re}\, u$ and $\mathrm{Im}\, u$ denote, respectively, the real part and the imaginary part of a function $u:\R \to \C$. \begin{theorem} Let $v\in W_{\mathrm{loc}}^{2,\infty}(\R)$ satisfy